openstack/glance/doc/source/configuration/configuring.rst

   even profiling feature is enabled.

-  **IMPORTANT NOTE**: previously HMAC keys (as well as enabled parameter) were placed at `/etc/glance/api-paste.ini` and `/etc/glance/registry-paste.ini` files for Glance API and Glance Registry services respectively.
+  **IMPORTANT NOTE**: previously HMAC keys (as well as enabled parameter) were placed at `/etc/glance/api-paste.ini`  file for Glance API service respectively.
 Starting with osprofiler 0.3.1 release there is no need to set these arguments in the `*-paste.ini` files.
 This functionality is still supported, although the config values are having larger priority.

-  The config value ``trace_sqlalchemy`` is used to determine whether fully enable sqlalchemy engine based SQL execution profiling feature for glance-api and glance-registry services.
+  The config value ``trace_sqlalchemy`` is used to determine whether fully enable sqlalchemy engine based SQL execution profiling feature for glance-api service.

 ``trace_sqlalchemy=<True|False>``
   Optional.
 Default: ``False``